Okay, I think I want to apply for a prestigious fellowship or scholarship. How do I get started?

 POST-NEW COLLEGE FELLOWSHIPS: There are still so many exciting adventures awaiting you after you leave New College – and we’re here to help you find them!
 These scholarships are highly competitive, make an appointment with the Assistant Director for Networks in the CEO at email@example.com to receive assistance with application materials..

 FULBRIGHT SCHOLARS: New College has a record number of post-graduate Fulbright Scholars for an institution of our size – more per capita than the Ivy League – who go on to study in a foreign country.
 Three students received Fulbrights in 2016 to Mexico and Germany.
-If you’re interested in joining these distinguished ranks, make an appointment with Courtney Hughes at email@example.com The Fulbright Scholars are coordinated in the Student Success Programs Office.
+If you’re interested in joining these distinguished ranks, make an appointment with Allie Maass at firstname.lastname@example.org.
+The Fulbright Scholars are coordinated in the Student Success Programs Office.

 STUDENT RESEARCH AND TRAVEL GRANT (SRTG): An internally funded grant, the SRTG is awarded twice a year to qualified students seeking financial assistance for research, coursework, or studying abroad.

 Here are some other examples of prestigious national awards our students have previuosly won.
 For even more opportunities, scroll through this website, glean ideas and prepare to apply!

 Center for Career Engagement and Opportunity Team